-The Issuer's 2020 Annual Report and the Issuer's 2021 Annual Report contain:
+The Issuer's 2021 Annual Report and the Issuer's 2022 Annual Report contain:

-- the Issuer's audited consolidated financial statements drawn up in accordance with International Financial Reporting Standards (IFRS) for the last two financial years (2020 and 2021); and - the Issuer's audited non-consolidated financial statements drawn up in accordance with Belgian Generally Accepted Accounting Principles (GAAP) for the last two financial years (2020 and 2021).
+- the Issuer's audited consolidated financial statements drawn up in accordance with International Financial Reporting Standards ("IFRS") for the last two financial years (2021 and 2022); and - the Issuer's audited non-consolidated financial statements drawn up in accordance with Belgian Generally Accepted Accounting Principles ("GAAP") for the last two financial years (2021 and 2022).

-These annual reports of the Issuer are incorporated by reference into this Base Prospectus as set out in the section entitled "DOCUMENTS INCORPORATED BY REFERENCE" on pages 171 and following of this Base Prospectus.
+These annual reports of the Issuer are incorporated by reference into this Base Prospectus as set out in Section "DOCUMENTS INCORPORATED BY REFERENCE" on page 161 and following of this Base Prospectus.